richardtorres314/rtorres-blog/README.md

 - Users can create and log into accounts
 - Form verification for valid information
 - Pagination and permalinks to blogposts
-- Last queried information for each blogpost
+- Users can create, update, and delete personal posts
+- Redirection for visitors attempting to post without logging in

 ### To Do ###

 - Clean up the paginator
-- Display timestamps for created and last edited
-- Add functionality for updating and deleting individual blogposts
+- Do not update when no edits have been made
+- Add/cleanup style
+- Deal with cookies disabled
+- 404 handling

 ### Legal Notice ###

 This application is entirely fictitious and is for demonstration purposes only.
 Anything in likeness is purely coincidental.
-For any questions or concerns, please contact me, the author of this repository.
+For any questions or concerns, please contact me, the author of this application.